 - Cross-platform (macOS)

-Kitty is apparently an underrated and a popular option among terminal emulator users that I seemed to have missed in the first version of this article.
+Kitty is an underrated and popular option among terminal emulator users that I seemed to have missed in the first version of this article.

-It offers plenty of useful features while supporting tiling window as well.
-Also, it is a GPU-based emulator which depends on the GPU and takes the load off CPU when you work on it.
+It offers plenty of useful features while supporting tiling windows as well.
+Also, it is a GPU-based emulator which depends on the GPU and takes the load off the CPU when you work on it.

 Especially, if you are a power keyboard user, this will be an exciting option for you to try!